 (2) Showers.
-Showers shall be provided in accordance with \$1910.141(d) (3).
+Showers shall be provided in accordance with \$ 1910.141(d) (3).

-(3) Locker-shower arrangements.
-Clothes locker and shower facilities shall be so arranged that the showers serve to demarcate between potentially contaminated and uncontaminated areas.
+arrangements.
+Locker-shower (3)Clothes locker and shower facilities shall be so arranged that the showers serve to demarcate between potentially contaminsted and uncontaminated areas.

-(4) Lavatory-toilet arrangements.
+Lavatory-toilet arrangements.
 Lavatory and toilet facilities which are located in beryllium contaminated areas shall be so arranged that no access is available to an uncontaminated area.